Can I Write Off My Tuition?

 - You can also claim an education amount equal to $400 for each month you’re enrolled full-time and a textbook amount of up to $65 a month for full-time students.

 - Have you received any scholarships, grants, and bursaries?
-Fortunately, you won’t be taxed on them; you aren’t even obligated to report them on your tax return.
+Fortunately, you will not need to pay taxes on them; you don’t even need to report them on your tax return.

 - Have you used a student loan to pay for your tuition?
 You can still claim a non-refundable tax credit for the interest on the loan.